Welcome to the official website of poet Amy Clampitt.

 News from the Amy Clampitt Fund

-Congratulations to Jacob Shores-Arguello (2015), Safiya Sinclair (2016) and Valzhyna Mort (2016), the new recipients of the Amy Clampitt Residency Award.
+Congratulations to Valzhyna Mort (2016) and Safiya Sinclair (2016), the new recipients of the Amy Clampitt Residency Award.

 Read works from former residency recipients!